GoBootcamp/book/chapters/types.md

 Looking at the `User` / `Player` example, you might have noticed that we composed `Player` using `User` but it might be better to compose it with a pointer to a `User` struct.
-The reason why a pointer might be better is because in Go, parameters are passed by value and not reference.
+The reason why a pointer might be better is because in Go, arguments are passed by value and not reference.
 If you have a small struct that is inexpensive to copy, that is fine, but more than likely, in real life, our `User` struct will be bigger and should not be copied.
 Instead we would want to pass by reference (using a pointer).
+(Section~\ref{sec:mutability} & Section~\ref{sec:method_receivers} discuss more in depth how calling
+a method on a type value vs a pointer affects mutability and memory allocation)

 Modify the code to use a pointer but still be able to initialize without using the dot notation.